by Samy Sriram

 • Indirect ownership might not appeal to crypto purists.

-This does not constitute financial product advice nor a recommendation to invest in the securities listed.
+The information contained above is not financial product advice nor a recommendation to invest in any of the securities listed.
 Past performance is not a reliable indicator of future performance.
 When you invest, your capital is at risk.
-You should consider your own investment objectives, financial situation, and particular needs.
-The value of your investments can go down and up and you may receive back less than your original investment.
+You should consider your own investment objectives, financial situation and particular needs.
+The value of your investments can go down as well as up, and you may receive back less than your original investment.
 As always, do your own research and consider seeking appropriate financial advice before investing.

 Related